Fuyukai/Kyoukai/docs/gettingstarted.rst

 Creating the route
 ------------------

-Routes in Kyōkai are created very similarly to Flask routes: with a decorator.
+Routes in Kyoukai are created very similarly to Flask routes: with a decorator.

 .. code:: python